Check out v4 of the Fauna CLI

 When you push .fsl files to Fauna, Fauna retains the filenames and directory organization.
 This lets you later pull the same files.

-Filenames for Dashboard-created schema
+Filenames for generated FSL schema

 Push schema to Fauna